 He asked it kindly, and it was a clever question because it got me to open up, but I just can’t stop hearing those words in my head.
-In that moment I desperately wanted some sort of reassurance that I was going to be OK.
+In that moment I desperately wanted some sort of reassurance that I was going to be alright.
 Instead he looked at me with the worry of someone who wasn’t convinced that was true.

 I told him there are days when I wish I didn’t exist.
 He asked me if I’d ever act on those thoughts.
 It’s funny; the first time I was asked if I felt suicidal I flinched.
 I was shocked by the question, taken aback by the bluntness of its delivery.